 Marché Forville (antiques)

 The Marché Forville is a must-see for any visitor to Cannes.
 On most days, locals sell fruit and vegetables as well as delicious local specialities to eat for lunch.
-It’s also a great picnic stop before heading up to the old town, Le Suquet, or down to the beach.
-But if you go on Mondays, you can browse for bargains, as that’s when the flea market is on instead.
-It’s a great place to find some really specialist stalls – there’s good bric-a-brac, jewellery stands, and even second-hand clothes.
+It’s also a great picnic stop before heading up to the old town, Le Suquet

 Déclic Dépôt / Bingo Fashion

 People in Cannes have been buying second-hand clothes from Déclic Dépôt for a long time.
-Recently, the owner, Isabelle Apoux, also launched Bingo Fashion, an online shop selling the latest chic clothing and accessories, such as second-hand jewellery, shoes, and handbags as well as clothes.
-These are no poor man’s seconds here – expect to find designer brands like Chanel, Gucci, Prada and Versace.
+Recently, the owner, Isabelle Apoux, also launched Bingo Fashion, an online shop selling the latest chic clothing and accessories, such as second-hand jewellery, shoes and handbags.
+These are no poor man’s seconds here: expect to find designer brands like Chanel, Gucci, Prada and Versace.
 Check out their Facebook page for up-to-date details on what they have in stock before you visit.